AFFFPupu/Math_question_GPT_classification/README.md

 ## Instructions

 1. Clone this repository to your local machine.
-2. Install the dependencies listed in the `requirements.txt` file.
+2. Install the dependencies using pip
 3. Run the Jupyter notebook.

 ## Dependencies